J.C. Lefferts Patented 1859 Cast Iron Can

 Provenance: Jerry McCann Collection

 The J. C. Lefferts container can be found in two primary variations.
 One has the wording in four horizontal lines like our museum example.
 It reads J. C. LEFFERTS (1st line) PATENTED (2nd line) FEB.
 Y. 15TH 1859 (3rd line) and MANUFACTURER (4th line).
 The second variant has the wording in three lines.
 In a third variant, just the patent date is stenciled on a brown can.
 A fourth variant has the wording embossed in three lines with the first and third lines arched.
-Three of these examples are represented.
+Three of these examples are represented in the gallery.

 The Lefferts is a cast iron jar with a top seal closure with a straddle lip cast iron lid held down by a cast-iron yoke clamp with thumbscrew which engages three notches in the jars flange.
 The container is lined with vitreous enamel which was meant to prevent the effects of acids in the food from attacking the metal of the container.
 The lid fits inside the cage when the cage and lid are attached to the neck of the jar.
 They are tightened with the thumbscrew.